DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 ### Step 1: Creation of an Empty MVC Project

 I began by creating a directory in my CS460 repository and adding a directory for the new project.
 Then I started Visual Studio, created a new empty MVC application, and added my ```.gitignore``` file to the base directory of the project.
-After I had the initial setup I needed to use NuGET package manager to install the MVC Entity framework that I'm going to be using in this project.
+After I had the initial setup I needed to use NuGET package manager to install the MVC Entity framework to use in this project.

 ### Step 2: Took Notes About the Assignment
-I looked over the assignment and found it was to create an online DM change of address form much like the one used by the Oregon DMV.
-So I looked over the form and took notes of the fields I would need on the form and the information I would need to store in the database to process the requests.
+I reviewed the assignment, which was to create an online DM change of address form much like the one used by the Oregon DMV.
+I looked over the form and took notes of the fields I would need on the form and the information I would need to store in the database to process the requests.

 ### Step 3: Creating the Data Model

 I started by creating the database and the data model that would interact with that database.
-Usind the nores that I had created I then wrote a script that would create the database for me and add some test data.
+Working from my notes, I wrote a script that would create the database for me and add some test data.
 ```sql
 -- Create a table for storing the change of address requests
 CREATE TABLE Requests(